dhellmann/pymotw/PyMOTW/sys/imports.rst

 A cache value of ``None`` means to use the default filesystem loader.
-Each missing directory is associated with an ``imp.NullImporter`` instance, since modules cannot be imported from directories that do not exist.
-In the example output below, several ``zipimport.zipimporter`` instances are used to manage EGG files found on the path.
+Each missing directory is associated with an :class:`imp.NullImporter` instance, since modules cannot be imported from directories that do not exist.
+In the example output below, several :class:`zipimport.zipimporter` instances are used to manage EGG files found on the path.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'sys_path_importer_cache.py'))
+.. cog.out(run_script(cog.inFile, 'sys_path_importer_cache.py', break_lines_at=70))
 .. }}}
 .. {{{end}}}